MrSparxxx/JustInCase/readme.md

 3. You may not kill the player before waiting 10 seconds for them to drop the money, Unless they pull out a gun or run away.

 4. You must make it clear to another player that they are being mugged.
-Advert it, tell them physically and make sure theyíre aware of the situation.
+Advert it, tell them physically and make sure they‚Äôre aware of the situation.
 They cannot be AFK.

 5. When you are being mugged you may defend yourself by running away or shooting back.